5 Romantic Places In Korea You Must Visit

 Wander Through Jeonju Hanok Village

-For my birthday, only 6 days after Valentine’s Day, we’re planning to spend a weekend in Jeonju, a traditional Korean village with dozens of hanok, traditional houses.
-It’s a super romantic place with lots of things to eat, see and do!
+My husband and I spent many fun day trips in Jeonju – it’s always a hit!
+This traditional Korean village boasts dozens of hanok, Korean traditional houses and is a super romantic place with lots of things to eat, see and do!
 How about a Korean calligraphy course, or wearing traditional Korean hanbok dress for the day?
 Be sure to try the famous Jeonju bibimbap rice bowl and munch your way through the endless food stalls!

 Bonus: Cherry Blossoms in Jinhae